SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 You can also use a freemium version of Apama which runs with reduced capabilities and several restrictions.
 If you want to use this, download the Apama Community Edition from http://www.apamacommunity.com/downloads/ and install it.

-Both versions, the licensed version and the freemuim version, include {{< development-environment >}}.
+Both versions, the licensed version and the freemuim version, include {{< sag-designer >}}.

 **Step 2 - Create a project**

-Once installed, create an Apama project in {{< development-environment >}} and enable it for {{< product-name-1 >}} connectivity.
+Once installed, create an Apama project in {{< sag-designer >}} and enable it for {{< product-name-1 >}} connectivity.
 For instructions on how to create an Apama project, refer to [Creating Apama projects](https://documentation.softwareag.com/onlinehelp/Rohan/Apama/v10-7/apama10-7/apama-webhelp/index.html#page/apama-webhelp%2FWIZARD_NEW_APAMA_PROJECT.html) in the Apama documentation.

 **Step 3 - Add Apama bundles to the project**